 The rear seatbacks fold easily to expand truck space, but the bottom cushions are fixed, so the expanded surface is not entirely flat.
 The height of the pass-through space limits the size of objects that will slide through, and there are no tie-down points to easily secure something that might turn into a weighty projectile in a sudden stop.
 There are hooks for a cargo/grocery net just inside the trunk opening.

-The dissatisfaction comes for that percentage of drivers who more than occasionally like to accelerate full bore, or drive harder than normal commuter-grade travel, and not just because the Cruze is slower than most cars in this class.
-On paper, it accelerates from 0-60 mph in the high 8-second range, which is not quick but probably quick enough for most drivers.
+Still, the Cruze is slower than most cars in this class.
+On paper, it accelerates from 0-60 mph in the high 8-second range, which is quick enough for the average driver.
 Our complaint is more about how hard the engine is working in the process, and how you really need to keep it floored to get this car to go.
-It may also be that, because the Cruze is so well sorted in other respects, it could handle a lot more power.

-One important way the Cruze surpasses much of its competition is in its tight, ultra-solid body/frame structure.
-The Cruze unibody has as much extra-high-strength steel in key locations as any car Chevy has built, according to engineers.
-It has earned the highest scores in government-mandated crash tests in Europe, and Chevy says it expects the same in the United States.
-More to the point, the solidly -, body provides a solid foundation for a lot of good things that make Cruze pleasant to drive.
+One important way the Cruze surpasses much of its competition is in its tight, ultra-solid body/frame structure, which provides a solid foundation for a lot of good things that make Cruze pleasant to drive.

 Interior comfort is one of them.
-Very little vibration finds its way into the Cruze cabin, and it's one of the quietest compacts we've driven, even with its little, hard-working engine.
-Moreover, the noise passengers do hear is the sort that tends to be less obtrusive, like the crack of tires on pavement seems.
+Very little vibration finds its way into the Cruze cabin, and it’s one of the quietest compacts we’ve driven, even with its little, hard-working engine.
 There is very little wind noise, and not much of the high-pitch mechanical or vibration buzz that can come across as white noise.

 The solid body also contributes to excellent ride and handling.
-Even without a fully independent rear suspension, something that can make cars of this type jittery and prone to bounce in the rear, the Cruze's ride is nearly flawless.
+Even without a fully independent rear suspension (something that can make cars of this type jittery and prone to bounce in the rear), the Cruze’s ride is nearly flawless.
 It absorbed mid-winter potholes with the aplomb of a luxury sedan, without a lot of bounce-rebound-bounce, or anything close to mushiness or float.
 In total, this compact leads the pack in ride quality, but it isn’t sluggish.
 Cruze models fitted with the sport suspension have a firmer quality, but are still comfortable.

-In wintry weather we found the Cruze stellar, even with its standard all-season tires.
-Its lithe, balanced quality helps the Cruze on slippery roads, because if the driver is reasonably smooth, there won't be any squats, dives or side-to-side body swaying that can shift weight, upset traction and make the car harder to manage, as if there were a giant bowling ball rolling around in its shell.
-Traction control takes care of modulating the gas pedal.
-The driver just steps on it, and the electronics allow the Cruze to accelerate as fast as it can accelerate, given the traction available.
-The electronic stability control helps the driver stay ahead of the game, and it rarely lets anything get to the point where the Cruze might spin or swap ends.
+In wintry weather we found the Cruze more than able, even with its standard all-season tires.
+Its lithe, balanced quality helps the Cruze on slippery roads, because if the driver is reasonably smooth, there won’t be any body swaying that can shift weight, upset traction and make the car harder to manage, as if there were a giant bowling ball rolling around in its shell.
+Traction control and electronic stability control further help the driver stay safe and planted.

-When the pavement dries and the road clears, the Cruze can be good fun to drive, though more so with the manual transmission, as mentioned.
-Its power-steering pump runs on the electrical system rather than by drawing its power directly from the engine, and it's reasonably well sorted.
+Electric power steering on the Cruze is reasonably well sorted.
 It requires almost no effort to turn at low speeds, but resistance builds somewhat as speeds increase.
-The steering is also fairly quick, to the point that a driver might have to correct and re-adjust the car's trajectory through a curve, because the wheel was initially turned too much.
+The steering is also fairly quick, to the point that a driver might have to correct and re-adjust the car’s trajectory through a curve, because the wheel was initially turned too much.

 The Chevrolet Cruze is a solid choice among compact sedans.
-It has plenty of standard features, good fuel economy, and a roomy interior, but falls off a bit in power and performance, and gets pricey at the high end of the model range.
+It has plenty of standard features, good fuel economy, and a roomy interior, but falls off a bit in power and performance, and gets expensive at the high end of the model range.
 The new diesel model is an efficient but pricey alternative for those who rack up lots of freeway miles.

-Laura Burstein reported from Los Angeles; with NewCarTestDrive.com staff reports.
+NewCarTestDrive.com senior correspondent Laura Burstein reported from Los Angeles.